 The depth of his engagement with Council and State decision makers, ensures Project Urban's developments receive the highest level of consideration through the assessment process.
 Andrew is a Fellow of the UDIA, and is a past Board member of Matthew Flinders Anglican College, the Flinders Rugby Club, and former director of the Sunshine Coast Grammar School.

-A long time resident of the Sunshine Coast, Jocelyn Walker has been a Foundation Board member for over 10 years.
+A long time resident of the Sunshine Coast, Jocelyn Walker has been a Foundation Board member now for 26 years.

 The former operator of Moby Vic's 24 hour roadhouses, Jocelyn is mostly involved in commercial development these days.